 The cycle of performance measurement development is not over after the initial web tool submission.
-In response to their Requests for Offers (RFOs), the Outcome Teams will review the submitted program offer in detail, including their measures.
-Outcome Teams are an excellent source of feedback and assistance in helping departments develop better offers.
-Team members will have the opportunity to ask for clarification of the measures and may request copies of the templates used in selecting the measure.
-Among other methods, Outcome Teams will review each program's performance measures using following checklist of questions.
+The Chair's Office will review the submitted program offer in detail, including their measures.
+The Chair's Office and the Budget Office will review each program's performance measures using following checklist of questions.